Lunch with Virginia Coldhardt.

 ‘What’s for lunch?’

-‘Ah, we hava ze Trevally fish from ze Northern reefs.’
+‘Ah, we hava ze Trevalla fish from ze Northerna reefs.’
 He said with oily braggadocio.

-‘I see, I trust it will be up to the usual standard.’
-I heard the crunch of gravel heralding the arrival of my guest and decamped to the foyer to greet her.
+‘I see.
+I trust it will be up to usual standard.’
+I heard the crunch of gravel in the driveway and decamped to the foyer to greet my guest.

-‘Hello FU, we have met haven’t we?
-She barrelled through the door as Ferdinand the gardener tried to communicate unsuccessfully with her chauffeur in regard to parking arrangements.
+‘Hello FU, have we met before, you look familiar, and not necessarily in a good way?’
+She said this while barrelling through the door as Fernando, our gardener, tried to communicate with her chauffeur regarding parking arrangements.
 As I closed the door their conversation was about to go septic.
+Would Mordy be required?

-‘Yes we have, it was some soiree in Surfers Paradise if my memory serves me correctly.
-I recall the state premier was bending your ear about the necessity of paying royalties and offsets or some such.
-I had no idea what he was on about and apparently neither did you.
-In any case come in Ribena please and welcome to my humble digs’ I said.
+‘Yes we have met before Virginia, it was some soiree in Surfers Paradise if my memory serves correctly.
+I recall the state Premier was bending your ear about the necessity of paying royalties and offsets, or some such.
+I had no idea what the idiot was on about and apparently, neither did you.’

 A Selection of Barilla Bay Oysters